Prestige Payment Systems Reviews & Complaints

 In addition to the information we have found about Performance Merchant Alliance, we have received public comments below this review and private correspondence claiming that Prestige Payment Systems is also operating under the brand names “United Card Solutions,” “National Card Solutions,” and “Direct Processors.”
 These companies are based in Portland, Oregon, and do not disclose the identities of their executive teams.
 To learn more about these three companies, see the reviews we have written for each one.
 Additionally, the BBB page for Prestige lists “AffordablePaymentSolutions.com” as the Prestige website, though the link is not functioning.

-Prestige Payment Systems appears to process most major debit and credit cards.
-Their website gives shockingly little info on what exactly services they offer, but if the websites of their DBAs are any indication, we can assume that the company offers POS solutions including mobile readers and countertop terminals, e-commerce solutions, telephone payments through a virtual terminal, PCI compliance, EMV, and gift card options for merchants.
+Prestige Payment Systems seems to handle the processing of most major debit and credit cards.
+However, their website provides limited details about their specific services.
+Based on the websites of their DBAs, it appears that the company likely offers POS solutions, including mobile readers and countertop terminals, e-commerce options, telephone payments via a virtual terminal, PCI compliance, EMV support, and gift card programs for merchants.

 Prestige Payment Systems Customer Reviews